ioccc-src/winner/2018/poikola/README.md

 4. Lego Mindstorms EV3 Intelligent Brick (Debian Jessie) with gcc and clang (in this case, compiling time with clang-3.5 12 seconds and with gcc 27 seconds)

+### Extra notes from the judges on the macOS Terminal.app problems:

+Depending on the settings of the terminal in Terminal.app the program might not show anything at all.
+In other cases it won't show all the colours right but mostly is okay.
+YMMV, as they say.

 ### Warnings and restrictions required by law:

 Please do not feed little babies chocolate.

 ### Major spoilers:
-<div style="margin-bottom:61em;">&nbsp;</div>

-I incorporated the Fletcher 16 checksum algorithm into the source for security reasons; it might be challenging to make changes without breaking the main functionality of the code.
+I incorporated the [Fletcher 16 checksum algorithm](https://en.wikipedia.org/wiki/Fletcher%27s_checksum) into the source for security reasons; it might be challenging to make changes without breaking the main functionality of the code.

 The space after `#define p return` is necessary.

 The computus (method to determine the date of Easter) uses an algorithm described in the journal Nature in 1876.
 It should be valid for Gregorian calendars.

 ### Some obfuscation techniques used: